Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 Jesus made it possible for people to actually change-

 Before Jesus people could change their actions but not their hearts.
 An evil or an unbelieving person was just kind of stuck that way forever.
-Jesus’ coming changed that reality.
-Because, Jesus’ presence indwells the people who believe in Him, His presence gives us the power we need to change not just our actions but also our hearts.
-Because of Jesus we can be better people tomorrow than we are today.
+Jesus’ coming changed that reality forever.
+Because, Jesus’ presence indwells the people who place their faith in Him and the work He did on the cross, His presence gives us the power we need to change not just our actions but also our hearts.
+Thanks to Jesus we can be better people tomorrow than we are today.

 That is something worth celebrating.